If you have questions, please contact the Assistant to the Associate Dean for Graduate Education.

 Restriction: One fellow per PhD program each year.

-Penalty Clause: If an individual who is awarded a fellowship fails to complete all requirements for graduation by the last day of finals in the spring semester of the academic year of the award, the unit will be ineligible to submit applications for a CLAS Dissertation Writing Fellowship during the subsequent award period.
+Penalty Clause: If an individual who is awarded a fellowship fails to complete all requirements for a spring graduation in the academic year of the award, the unit will be ineligible to submit applications for a CLAS Dissertation Writing Fellowship during the subsequent award period.

-Progress Report: Awardees must submit a progress report of 250-500 words to the Assistant to the Associate Dean for Graduate Education on September 2 of the award period.
+Progress Report: Awardees must submit a progress report of 250-500 words to firstname.lastname@example.org on September 2 of the award period.
 The report must be signed by the advisor.
 Please use this attached form.

-Submitting a CLAS Dissertation Writing Fellowship Application: Eligible students should complete this form and send it to their DGS along with the Thesis Advisor support letter.
-DGSs should verify the accuracy of the information, supervise the departmental evaluation process, prepare the DGS nomination letter, and email the results to the Assistant to the Associate Dean for Graduate Education with the subject line: CLAS Dissertation Writing Fellowship Application.
+Submitting a CLAS Dissertation Writing Fellowship Application: Eligible students should complete this form and their two-page CV and send it to their DGS along with the Thesis Advisor support letter.
+DGSs should verify the accuracy of the information, supervise the departmental evaluation process, prepare the DGS nomination letter, and email the results to email@example.com with the subject line: CLAS Dissertation Writing Fellowship Application.

-Applications will be solicited in September, with a due date in October.
-Individuals will not apply directly; applications must be routed through the Director of Graduate Studies (DGS) in the department or school in which the student is pursuing the PhD.
-The applications are collated by each unit and include the following material, submitted as a single PDF in the following order:
+Award Process: Applications will be solicited in December 2022, with a due date of January 27, 2023.
+Individuals will not apply directly to the College of Liberal Arts and Sciences; applications must be routed through the Director of Graduate Studies (DGS) in the department or school in which the student is pursuing the PhD.
+The applications are collated by each unit and include the following materials, submitted as a single pdf in the following order:

 - A letter of support from the Thesis Advisor of no more than 2 pages that discusses the project’s significance to the field, progress to date, work to be done during the fellowship period, and the feasibility of timeline to completion.

-- A brief letter of endorsement (no more than 2 pages) from the DGS.
-In the case of more than one application from the same PhD program, the DGS letter ranks the applications from that program and describes the formal process by which the ranking was determined.
-If the applicant’s DGS is also their Thesis Advisor, all proposals from that unit should be reviewed by a committee of at least 3 Graduate Faculty members who do not have a conflict of interest.
+- A brief letter of endorsement (no more than 2 pages) from the DGS or their designee in the case of a COI.
+In the case of more than one application from the same PhD program, a committee of at least three graduate faculty members and the DGS ranks the applications from that program and describes the formal process by which the ranking was determined.
+The committee should not include any faculty members serving as a thesis advisor for an applicant.

 All completed applications will be evaluated, discussed, and ranked by the Graduate Educational Policy Committee (GEPC), which is a general scholarly audience.
 Please keep this in mind when preparing applications.
-The Associate Dean for Graduate Education will make the final decision and notify Fellowship recipients, DGSs, and DEOs of the results by the first week of December.
+The GEPC makes its final recommendation to the Associate Dean for Graduate Education who notifies Fellowship recipients, DGSs, and DEOs of the results by late February.

 Frequently Asked Questions